ussoewwin/ComfyUI-nunchaku-unofficial-loader/README.md

 #### Usage Notes

+- **Nunchaku library version**: You must have the Nunchaku library version from **December 24, 2025** (2025-12-24) installed.
+You need to build it from source as this version may not be available as a pre-built package.
 - Ensure you have the required Nunchaku package installed (version >= 1.0.0)
 - Models must be quantized using SVDQuant and saved with proper metadata
 - The node automatically detects and handles different quantization precisions (INT4, FP4)